 Not all projects succeed, however.
 According to a study by Geneca, 75% of IT executives believe their projects are “doomed from the start”, which is a rather startling revelation.

-“The one area you have to be absolutely ruthless with in your organisation is project selection,” he says.
-“What happens is that an organisation selects projects on the basis of who proposes them – not on the business case.
+“The one area you have to be absolutely ruthless within your organization is project selection,” he says.
+“What happens is that an organization selects projects on the basis of who proposes them – not on the business case.

 “I can guarantee that if I walked into a corporation and asked, ‘Can I see all projects that were proposed at director level with full project initiation, with full business-case documentation that were rejected as they weren’t a sound project?’
 I’d be told, ‘We don’t have any.’

 “Senior people don’t have to suggest projects the way other people do.
 They just say: ‘We’re going to do this project.’
 The one thing we saw in the financial crash in 2008 was the mistakes senior people made in decision-making.
 It’s vital you address this issue.”

 Kyle Wills who works out of Pennsylvania, USA as a global director – portfolio management for DSM Biomedical, a large life sciences corporation said “When I look back at the projects that have failed in our organization, I see some common elements.
 The main reasons for us include scope creep, inadequate change control, and changing business/market needs.
 Our business model depends on customers and strategic partners to sell the products we make to the end-user, so when a partner requests a feature or additional work, it is all too easy for our project teams to oblige them, but often without updating the scope statement or the statement of work.
 Each change on its own may be small, but collectively, those additional requests add up to longer development times and, ultimately, longer time to market.”